ochi84/OchiLinux84/README.md

 This repository is released under the MIT License.

-## A screenshot of my awesome-wm configuration
+## A screenshot of my Awesome-WM configuration

 I like it minimalistic
 ![Bildschirmfoto vom 2024-05-11 10-48-44](https://github.com/ochi84/github/assets/168211337/7c0afe0d-9567-4285-8aad-a35e055c817c)